-There are weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30 - these are a good way to meet people from the department in an informal setting.
-These take place in both buildings - in the atrium at RPC and in the common room in the Gibson Building and you are welcome to take part wherever you wish.
+There are usually weekly departmental coffee gatherings on Tuesdays and Fridays at 10:30, although these have had to be suspended temporarily due to the Covid-19 pandemic.
+They will resume when government guidelines allow.
+These are a good way to meet people from the department in an informal setting.
+These take place in both buildings - in the atrium at RPC and in the common room in the Gibson Building, and you are welcome to take part wherever you wish.